Assessing visual field in the OD office

 Here is how visual fields are assessed in the optometry office.

 This is Humphery visual field tester.
 The test is generally done monocularly first.
 The patient places their face on the chin rest and clicks a switch when they see a light in the field.
 The device monitors fixation during the test and lets the tester know if the patient “cheated” by moving their eyes.
 Binocular testing may be done separately if needed.
 During this, the patient is allowed to move their eyes.

 The results are very precise with even small peripheral reductions in field picked up.
 But there are some limitations.
 The patient must be able to respond in a timely manner by clicking a button, so motor response time and even posture can affect the ability to perform testing on this device.

 Confrontation Field Testing

-It is important to present stimulus in all four quadrants of the visual field.
-Results of this can be correlated with other visual cancellation tests.
+It is important to present the stimulus in all four quadrants of the visual field.
+The results of this can be correlated with other visual cancellation tests.

 There is also campimetry which uses a specialized disk with different fixation points.

 With the campimetry device shown above, the patient fixates on numbers on the disk and reports if they can see the middle spot.

 There is also a web-based Damato Multifixation Campimeter test for visual fields that is free.